 It is one of the eight types of vitamin B and like most other vitamin Bs, it occurs naturally in most common foods.

 Found everywhere – This vitamin occurs in all types of living cells.
-In fact, its word is derived from Greek ‘pantos’ for ‘everywhere’.
+In fact, its word is derived from the Greek ‘pantos’ for ‘everywhere’.

 It is found in the form of coenzyme A and acyl carrier protein which facilitates various chemical reactions hence metabolic activities.